learningequality/kolibri/docs/contributing/ways_to_contribute.rst

 If you'd like to help improve Kolibri's `User Documentation <https://kolibri.readthedocs.io/en/latest/>`__, see the `Kolibri docs Github repo <https://github.com/learningequality/kolibri-docs>`__.

-You can also help improve our developer docuemntation that you're reading now!
+You can also help improve our developer documentation that you're reading now!
 These are in the main Kolibri repo.

 Both our developer docs and the user docs are formatted using `reStructuredText <http://docutils.sourceforge.net/rst.html>`__.